 DJI has come to be known as one of the leading brands in consumer and professional drones, cameras, and accessories around the world.
-The DJI Pocket 2 takes some of their best advancements in the technology they've developed over the years and packed it into a device that most definitely fits in your pocket.
+The DJI Pocket 2 takes some of the best advancements in the technology they've developed over the years and packed it into a pocket-sized device.
 Our favorite feature of the Pocket 2 is that you can shoot with it standalone, or you can physically link it to your phone to use your phone as a larger screen or change settings.
 The quality of shots this model produces is ridiculous — it shoots 4K video and up to 64MP photos even when it is not attached to your phone.
 Some people may really enjoy the fact that it shoots to a memory card, allowing you to get footage straight from the device to your computer.
 Though some may prefer to edit using phone software, inserting the memory card directly into your computer allows you to make your edits using professional-grade editing programs.

 We really couldn't find much to complain about while testing the DJI Pocket 2.
 However, our team agreed that while using it without your phone attached, the screen is really small compared to a smartphone.
-Also, if you decide to go with the Pocket 2, be prepared to spend a substantially higher dollar amount than other gimbals—but remember you're paying for a camera as well.
+Also, be prepared to spend a substantially higher dollar amount for the Pocket 2 than other gimbals—but remember you're paying for a camera as well.
 Although there are many accessories available for this model, they are all sold separately.
 Drawbacks aside, if you want a standalone camera with all of the stabilization of a gimbal that also mounts to your phone, this is the one.

 Why You Should Trust Us

 To spearhead this review, we used a team composed of our In-House Senior Review Editor Ross Patton and In-House Senior Research Analyst Austin Palmer.
 During adolescence, Ross and his friends were constantly creating skateboard and snowboard edits and films using old technology dating back to the days of 3CCD digital video cameras and capturing footage with Firewires.
 To this day, he still spends time both in front and behind the camera in the snowboard industry and has worked on projects such as X Games Real Snow and independent films that were promoted by Snowboarder Magazine.
-His hands-on experience coupled with his formal education from the University of Nevada, Reno where he majored in Environmental Science made him an obvious choice for this review team.
-Austin has been with the GearLab team for more than five years and has tested hundreds of tech-related categories ranging from VR Headsets to 3D printers to electric skateboards to travel tripods.
-With these two on the job, you can rest assured that we have studied and tested these products inside and out to provide the best buying advice to our readers that we possibly can.
+His hands-on experience, coupled with his formal education from the University of Nevada, Reno, where he majored in Environmental Science, made him an obvious choice for this review team.
+Austin has been with the GearLab team for more than five years and has tested hundreds of tech-related categories ranging from VR headsets to 3D printers to top-notch stylus pens.
+With these two on the job, you can rest assured that we've studied and tested these products inside and out to provide the best buying advice to our readers that we possibly can.

 We began in the lab by analyzing the physical traits and setup time of each model.
 We judged the panning speeds, controls, and motion for them.
 We then measured their mechanical ranges to hold the manufacturers accountable for their claims.
 Finally, we took the devices outside to gather content in order to analyze footage.